 Anna Collette is an artist and photographer whose work focuses on the American landscape’s connection to lived human experience, most recently by charting the wake of natural disasters in Central Texas.
 Collette received an MFA from the Yale University School of Art in 2003 where she received the George Sakier Memorial Award for Excellence in Photography.
-She has exhibited widely in the United States with solo exhibitions in Boston, New York, and Austin, TX and is represented by Gallery Kayafas in Boston.
+She has exhibited widely in the United States with solo exhibitions in Boston, New York, and Austin, TX.
 Collette’s work is held in many public and private collections, most notably the Museum of Fine Arts Boston, FotoMuseum Antwerp, MIT List Visual Arts Center, and Yale University.
 Publications include The New York Times, Knack Magazine, and Art Review.
 Before being appointed Assistant Professor at the University of Texas at Austin in 2013, Collette served as a Visiting Assistant Professor at Massachusetts College of Art and Design.
 Collette lives and works in Austin and New York.